 - An agreement can provide that in the event of a breach, the party in breach will pay to the other party a specified sum of money, that is, liquidated damages.
-This would only be enforceable if it does not exceed a genuine attempt to estimate in advance the loss that the claimant would be likely to suffer from a breach of the obligation in question. - Sale and purchase agreements of property often provide for forfeiture of the deposit by the vendor on a breach by the buyer.
-The forfeiture of deposit would be unlawful unless it could be justified as a genuine pre-estimate of loss.
+This would only be enforceable if it does not exceed a genuine attempt to estimate in advance the loss that the claimant would be likely to suffer from a breach of the obligation in question (see also Question 22 on the latest development in the Hong Kong courts' interpretation of the rule against penalties). - Sale and purchase agreements of property often provide for forfeiture of the deposit by the vendor on a breach by the buyer.
+The forfeiture of deposit would be unlawful unless it could be justified as a genuine preestimate of loss.
 The Hong Kong Court of Final Appeal has held that: - where the amount of an agreed deposit matches or is less than 10% of the purchase price, forfeiture would not attract judicial scrutiny; and - where the deposit exceeds 10% of the purchase price, forfeiture would only be permitted if the party seeking to forfeit could show exceptional circumstances justifying that higher amount.